DangerDexter/eeprom_cpu/README.md

 + several LEDs for showing individual lines
 + caps for the 555 circuit

-Here is a short video of the CPU in Logisim calculating the Fibonacci series (version 1 of the CPU):
+Here is a short video of the CPU in Logisim calculating the Fibonacci series:

 ![running Fibonacci](https://raw.githubusercontent.com/DoctorWkt/eeprom_cpu/master/Figs/fibonacci_run.gif)